yelghali/prompt-based-tutorial-AKS/README.md

 ## End-to-end developer productivity
- -How does AKS support end-to-end developer productivity and what tools are available to improve the development workflow?
+ - How does AKS support end-to-end developer productivity and what tools are available to improve the development workflow?

  - What tools and features are available in AKS for debugging, CI/CD, logging, and automated node maintenance?